leeoniya/uFuzzy/README.md

 ---
 ### Features

 - **Junk-free, high quality results** that are _dataset-independent_.
-No need to fine-tune indexing options or boosting params to attain some arbitrary quality score cut-off.
+No need to fine-tune indexing options or boosting params to attain some arbitrary relevance score cut-off.
 - **Precise fuzziness control** that follows straightforward rules, without returning unexpected matches.
 - **Sorting you can reason about** and customize using a simple `Array.sort()` which gets access to each match's stats/counters.
 There's no composite, black box "score" to understand.
 - **Concise set of options** that don't interact in mysterious ways to drastically alter combined behavior.